1. Resumption of Arts Activities in MOE Schools

 3. NAC’s Support for the Arts Sector

-As we enter phase 2 of re-opening, artists/arts groups can also resume rehearsals, recordings and training classes with safe distancing measures in place.
-For more information on the advisories relevant to the arts and culture sector, please refer to the NAC website here.
+For the latest information and advisories relevant to the arts and culture sector, please refer to the NAC website here.

 Should you need further assistance, please feel free to contact us at NAC_AEP@nac.gov.sg.